Napoleon Tiara: Thinly veiled insult

-The tiara was a thinly veiled insult to the pope.
-However, the pope thanked the emperor for the tiara by letter on June 23, 1805.
-He said that he intended to use the tiara for the papal mass on the Feast of Saints Peter and Paul.
+The tiara was a thinly veiled insult to the Pope.
+However, the Pope thanked the emperor for the tiara by letter on June 23, 1805.
+He said that he intended to use the tiara for the Papal Mass on the Feast of Saints Peter and Paul.

 Modifications

 Originally, the middle of the hoop of each crown contained a bas-relief glorifying Napoleon; they represented the re-establishment of religious worship in France with the repeal of the Civil Constitution of the Clergy, the Concordat of 1801, and Napoleon's coronation.
 The decorations specific to Napoleon were removed probably by Cardinal Ercole Consalvi, the Cardinal Secretary of State.
 They were replaced by inscriptions from Scripture (Acts 20:28 at the top, Revelation 11:4 in the middle, and Psalm 85:10 at the bottom).

-During the insurrection of 1831, the tiara was buried in Vatican Gardens and suffered great damage as a result.
-It was restored in 1834–34.
+During the insurrection of 1831, the tiara was buried in the Vatican Gardens and suffered great damage as a result.
+It was restored in 1834.
 The size of the tiara was adjusted so that it could be worn.
 It was used as the coronation tiara for a number of popes, most notably Pope Pius IX on 21 June 1846, and last worn during the First Vatican Council in 1870.
 With the exception of the emerald and eight rubies in the monde, Pope Benedict XV had the tiara's jewels removed and replaced by replicas made of coloured glass.
 The jewels were sold to raise money for the victims of the First World War.